 Question: Are there aspects of sexuality that Black women seem to enjoy an advantage?

 Dr. Ashby: I think that the one advantage that Black women have is high body esteem.
 We tend to be more comfortable in our bodies, especially Black women who are plus-size.
-Having high body esteem helps to enhance one's sexual feelings about herself.
+Having a high body esteem helps to enhance one's sexual feelings about herself.

 Question: When a Black woman has a problem with sex, where does she go for help and advice?

 Dr. Ashby: Black women tend to go to their friends; it is rare that they go to their doctors with sex issues because they are unaware that there is help out there for these types of problems.
 There are professionals, like myself, who specialize in sexually related issues and can help.
 Some medical doctors are beginning to listen to their patients' sexuality complaints and learn about the area of sexual medicine.

 Question: For those who are not comfortable talking to their partners, what advice do you have?

 Dr. Ashby: First and foremost, don't choose to start having these conversations when you're about to have sex.
 That is the wrong time.
 It is important to begin these conversations in a neutral, non-threatening place, especially if you haven't been having orgasms and you have been faking.
 Begin by asking your partner what he thinks about your sex life.
 Are there fantasies he would like to explore?

 Question: How do history and culture affect our sexuality?